Join the movement

-Georgia Conservation Voters Education Fund has launched this website and this coalition to support the creation of an independent, nonpartisan community-led effort to hold these corporate polluters accountable.
+Georgia Conservation Voters Education Fund has launched this coalition to support the creation of an independent, nonpartisan community-led effort to hold this corporation accountable.
 This is not about political party or affiliation.
 This is about showing that, when our people are threatened, we don’t wait for others to show us what to do.
-In other words:
+In other words: we keep us safe.

 Our partners